nphirning/Crazy-Cool/README.md

 ## Things to Do

-* Add support for let, case, isVoid, and arithmetic operations.
+* Add support for let, case, and arithmetic operations.
 * Benchmark the different expression types to figure out what takes the most time in generation (my suspicion: dispatch).
 * Add support for configuration via input flags.
 * Expand corpus of my favorite words to include more of my favorite words.